 Rendering

-As CPU renderers are built to utilise many cores, rendering is where the Threadripper CPUs really shine.
+As CPU renderers are built to utilize many cores, rendering is where the Threadripper CPUs really shine.
 When clock speed and CPU architecture are fixed, performance often scales virtually linearly with core count.
 While the others were operated in CPU-only mode, some of these applications are pure CPU renderers.

 The Threadripper 3990X dominates all rendering benchmarks, far outpacing every other CPU.
 The 3990X significantly outperforms the previous generation 2990WX thanks to its 64 cores and switch to the Zen 2 architecture, and it dominates the 16-core 1950X and the 8-core 9900K.